AdviceFeatures

 Electric cars already need to be taxed every year but the cost of that is currently £0 as they sit in Band A of the VED system.

 From April 1, 2025, Band A is being scrapped and all EVs will be liable for tax.
-At the same time, the government is scrapping the £10-per-year discount for hybrid vehicles and removing the Expensive Car Supplement exemption from EVs.
+At the same time, the government is scrapping the £10-per-year discount for hybrid vehicles and changing the Expensive Car Supplement exemption on EVs.

 It is also changing the rules on electric vans and motorcycles.
 From April 2025, most zero emission vans will move to the standard annual rate for petrol and diesel light goods vehicles, currently £290.